Framework for Differential Diagnosis of Pediatric Motor Speech Disorders

 Edythe A. Strand

-Dr. Edythe Strand is an emeritus Professor in the Mayo College of Medicine and former Head of the Division of Speech Pathology, Department of Neurology at the Mayo Clinic, in Rochester Minnesota.
-Dr. Strand’s research has focused on developmental, acquired and progressive apraxia of speech, and issues related to…
+Dr. Edythe Strand is an emeritus speech pathologist at the Department of Neurology, Mayo Clinic, and an emeritus professor at the Mayo College of Medicine.
+Dr. Strand’s research has focused on developmental, acquired, and progressive apraxia of speech, and issues related to intelligibility and comprehensibility in…

 Chapters & learning objectives